EmmaKibore/awwards/README.md

 * html

 ## Support and contact details
-If you meet any issue, have questions, ideas or concerns;please contact me on emmaKibore@gmail.com or mobile 0702499205.
+Incase of any issues or concerns, please contact through email at emmaKibore@gmail.com or mobile 0702499205.

 ## License & Copyright
 This project is licensed under the MIT license.Copyright (c) 2019 Emma Kibore